darena-solutions/bluebuttonpro-public/docs/source/grants.rst

 Default grants
 --------------

-There are some situations where a grant is created by defult:
+There are some situations where a grant is created by default:

 * When a FHIR server is provisioned for an organization by a member of Darena Solutions, a grant is created by default that links that organization with the FHIR server with an ``owner`` role.
 This